9 Drinks That Can Help Lower Blood Pressure Quickly

 Maintaining your blood pressure doesn’t always require medications.
 Several lifestyle and dietary changes can help, including:

-Being overweight or obese increases your blood pressure, and it interrupts smooth breathing while sleeping.
+Being overweight or having obesity is linked to an increased risk of hypertension.
+Obesity also interrupts smooth breathing while sleeping.
 This condition is also called sleep apnea.

 Maintaining a healthy weight can reduce blood pressure by 5.4 mmHg in a span of 3 months.